-- 1. In a large bowl, stir together 2 cups of salt and 1 cup of warm water. - 2.
-Slowly stir in the 2 cups of flour to the salt and water mixture.

-3. Knead the mixture by hand to better combine the ingredients.
-The mixture should become doughy; add more flour if needed.

-4. Divide the dough among the students and start creating.

-5. Leave them in the sun to harden for a day or 2.
-Ask: "What types of materials make good imprints?"
+- 1.In a large bowl, stir together 2 cups of salt and 1 cup of warm water. - 2.
+Slowly stir in the 2 cups of flour to the salt and water mixture. - 3.
+Knead the mixture by hand to better combine the ingredients.
+The mixture should become doughy; add more flour if needed. - 4.
+Divide the dough among the students and start creating. - 5.
+Leave them in the sun to harden for a day or 2.
+Ask: "Have you ever sculpted with clay or play-doh?" -"What types of materials make good imprints?"